sketchychen/whiteboarding/css_questions.md

 * Have you ever used a grid system, and if so, what do you prefer?
 * Have you used or implemented media queries or mobile specific layouts/CSS?
 * Are you familiar with styling SVG?
+  - I've done it once to the extent of giving it a fill color and scaling it.
+And giving it a rotation animation.
 * How do you optimize your webpages for print?
 * What are some of the "gotchas" for writing efficient CSS?
 * What are the advantages/disadvantages of using CSS preprocessors?